micheleangioni/message-board/readme.md

 ### Managing posts

 Use the `createPost(MbUserInterface $user, MbUserInterface $poster = NULL, $messageType = 'public_mess', $text, $banCheck = true)` method to create a new post.

-$user and $poster are instances of your User model (which must implement the MbUserInterface) of the owner of the message board where the post will be posted and the poster.
+ - $user and $poster are instances of your User model (which must implement the MbUserInterface) of the owner of the message board where the post will be posted and the poster.
 If a use writes a post on his/her own messageboard, use the same User instance of both first and second parameters.
-$messageType defines the type of the message will be posted and $text is the test of the post.
+ - $messageType defines the type of the message will be posted and $text is the test of the post.
 Messages of type 'private_mess' are marked as unread by default.
 Other messages are datetime based (see below).
-$banCheck states if a ban check on the poster user will be performed.
+ - $banCheck states if a ban check on the poster user will be performed.

 Use the `getPost($idPost)` and `deletePost($idPost, MbUserInterface $user = NULL)` methods to respectively retrieve and delete a post.
 In the `deletePost` method, you can specify a User as second parameter.
 The system will check if the user has the rights (i.e. owns the Post or he/she has proper permissions (see below)) to delete it.
 If not it will rise a PermissionsException.

+The allowed message types can be customized in the `ma_messageboard.php` configuration file.
+If the given message type is not listed in the `message_types` array, an exception will be thrown.
+If the `message_types` array is empty, all message types will be allowed.

 ### Managing comments

 Use the `createComment(MbUserInterface $user, $postId, $text, $banCheck = true)` method to create a new comment.

-$user is an instance of your User model (which must implement the MbUserInterface) which will own the comment.
+ - $user is an instance of your User model (which must implement the MbUserInterface) which will own the comment.
-$postId is the post where the comment belongs.
+ - $postId is the post where the comment belongs.
-$text is the text of the comment.
+ - $text is the text of the comment.
-$banCheck states if a ban check on the user will be performed.
+ - $banCheck states if a ban check on the user will be performed.

 Use the `getComment($idComment)` and `deleteComment($idComment, MbUserInterface $user = NULL)` methods to respectively get and delete a comment.
 In the `deleteComment` method, you can specify a User as second parameter.
 The system will check if the user has the rights (i.e. owns the Comment or he/she has proper permissions (see below)) to delete it.
 If not it will rise a PermissionsException.